top of page

 Work highlights:

-Port of Tauranga - Various projects including seismic assessment and upgrade of existing buildings, and design of new infrastructure for the port.
+• Port of Tauranga - Delivery of various projects including seismic assessments and upgrades of existing buildings, along with the design of new infrastructure to support port operations.

-Hato Hone St John, Waihi - Design of a new ambulance station.
-The building is single storey with an IL3 rating.
+• Hato Hone St John, Waihi - Design of a new single-storey ambulance station with an Importance Level 3 (IL3) rating to meet essential service requirements.

 International Projects: